joinpursuit/AC_4_Web/bridge/lessons/07_arrays_i.md

 var mixedArray = [2, 5, 'zebra']
 ```

-We access the first element of the array by using index `0`, and the last by using index `array.length - 1`
+We access the first element of the array by using index `0`, and the last by using index `arrayName.length - 1`

 ```js
 var animals = ['cat', 'dog', 'racoon', 'giraffe']